I-94 and Entry to the U.S.

 The I-94: Proof of Legal Entry into the U.S.

-J-1 & J-2: Scholars, employees, and their dependent family members in J status should receive a stamp marked "D/S" or "duration of status."
+J-1 & J-2: Scholars, employees, and their dependent family members in J status should receive an I-94 record with an admit until date of "D/S" or "duration of status."
 This means that they may remain in the U.S. as long as they continue their research/employment at KU and their DS-2019 (J-1) has not expired.

 For more information on the new I-94 automation process and passport admission stamps, please review the U.S. Customs and Border Protection Fact Sheet.